What is 10DLC?

 Applying Use Cases to ThruText campaigns

-Once you complete Brand Registration and register your Use Cases, you will be able to apply the appropriate use case to each ThruText campaign that you launch.
+Once you complete Brand Registration and register your Use Case, you must apply the appropriate use case to each ThruText campaign you launch.

 What about 10DLC and opt-ins?

-For more on this topic, go to this support article.
+For more on this topic, visit this support article.